-This report provides forecasts for revenue growth at country and state levels and provides an analysis of latest industry trends and opportunities in each of the sub-segments from 2012 to 2025.
-For the purpose of this study, Grand View Research has segmented the U.S. cold storage market report on the basis of warehouse type, construction type, temperature type, application, and state:
+This report forecasts revenue growth at country and state levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the U.S. cold storage market report based on warehouse type, construction type, temperature type, application, and states:

 Private & Semi-Private

 Construction Type Outlook (Revenue, USD Billion, 2014 - 2025)

 Temperature Type Outlook (Revenue, USD Billion, 2014 - 2025)

 Application Outlook (Revenue, USD Billion, 2014 - 2025)

 States Outlook (Revenue, USD Billion, 2014 - 2025)

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.

 Design an exclusive study to serve your research needs.